tahlim/ANSIBLE/README.md

 ansible -m ping webserver
 ```

-9 Grouping in inventory file
+Note: Grouping in inventory file if you want to do.

 sudo vim /etc/ansible/hosts
 ```